 New Zealand records

 The first New Zealand record was a storm-wrecked bird found in inland Waikato in October 1971.
 The specimen was sent to Auckland Museum, where it was initially identified as the similar white-naped petrel from the Kermadec Islands.
 At least two birds were present on Rangatira Island, Chatham Islands between 1984 and 1999, where one was killed by a skua in December 1989, and one was found in a burrow in March 1997.
 One was seen on nearby Mangere Island in January 1988, and another at the Tuku light site (where Chatham Island taiko are lured in for capture) on Chatham Island in October 1997.
-The most recent sightings, and the only at-sea sightings in New Zealand, were off the Otago coast in March 2012, and off East Cape in February 2013.
+There was an additional record from Rangatira Island in January 2021.
+The only at-sea sightings in New Zealand were off the Otago coast in March 2012, and off East Cape in February 2013.

 Behaviour and ecology